Ziffity-Digital/playwright-cucumber/README.md

 - tag the scenario with `@ignore`

-## To check for typescript, linting and gherkin errors
+## To check for linting and gherkin errors

 - run the command `npm run build`.